 0% native, and a small percentage of North African descent.
 Hmm… perhaps they were concealing a freedman, after all.

-Tribal affiliations are cultural, and there is no significant DNA difference between tribes that would allow DNA tests to identify a specific tribal ancestry.
+Tribal affiliations are cultural, not biological, and there is no known significant DNA difference between tribes that would allow DNA tests to identify a specific tribal ancestry.
 Even if there ever had been, the intermingling of forced relocation and generations of living in proximity would have erased it.
 So even if our DNA tests had shown native blood, there’d be no way to identify what tribe dad’s family might have been interacting with.
 Except…

 It seems someone got it in their head to do some targeted testing on the Qualla – the Eastern Cherokee who never made the death march west.
 (They are also the community from whom “Patrick’s” wife was supposed to have come.)
-While they have still had generations to diverge, they are (arguably) among the least-changed tribes around.
+While they have still had generations to diverge, they are (arguably) among the least-changed tribes still in existence.

-This genetic testing showed that the Cherokee are visibly different, genetically speaking, from other North American tribes.
-In fact, their DNA looks more like some North African peoples or Ashkenazi Jews than it did Native American.
+This genetic testing showed that the Qualla Cherokee were visibly different, genetically speaking, from other North American tribes.
+In fact, their DNA looked more like some North African peoples or Ashkenazi Jews than it did Native American.
 But that’s also – well, let’s call it “emerging research” – there are still a lot of very valid questions and concerns.

-I don’t know what all that means yet, and it will be interesting to see what we learn down the road.
-But I do know one thing: not a word of what my dad believed about his family history was accurate.
+I don’t know what all that means yet, and it will be interesting to see what I learn down the road.
+But I do know one thing: little of what my dad believed about his family history was accurate.
 Nothing about who he thought he was or where he thought his family came from was true.

-Dealing with my dad’s death meant trying to find a way to resolve the unresolvable conflicts and hypocrisies that seem to be a part of our relationship.
+Dealing with my dad’s death meant trying to find a way to resolve the unresolvable conflicts and hypocrisies that were so much a part of our relationship.
 That seems to be the case for many people.
 I found my resolution in these two stories.

-The legend of the Tiger Balm Gardens – almost wholly absent of facts – contained the most important truths – the things he wanted to be, and to create for those he loved.
+The legend of the Tiger Balm Gardens – almost wholly absent of facts – contained the most important truths – the vision of the things he wanted to be, and to create for those he loved.
 It became, in its way, a roadmap.

 And somewhere between the Legend and the Lie, was the man that he became.